 If not treated, Addison's disease may lead to severe abdominal pain, extreme weakness, low blood pressure, kidney failure, and shock--especially when the child is experiencing physical stress.
 The symptoms of Addison's disease may resemble other problems or medical conditions.
 Always consult your child's doctor for a diagnosis.

-In addition to a complete medical history and physical examination, diagnostic procedures for Addison's disease may include blood tests to measure corticosteroid hormone and potassium levels.
+In addition to a complete medical history and physical examination, diagnostic procedures for Addison's disease may include blood tests to measure corticosteroid hormone, sodium levels, and potassium levels.

 Specific treatment for Addison's disease will be determined by your child's doctor based on: